 The conference examined the emerging trends and technologies needed to drive innovation and success in the Cybersecurity space.
 Events included a variety of dynamic and engaging panel discussions, as well as an inspiring keynote by Manny Medina, CEO of Cyxtera Technologies.
 The conference allowed attendees direct access to experts fueling the intersection of Cybersecurity and Fintech, including speakers from the CIA, FBI, and major corporations, as well as Capsicum’s own CEO Sandy Goldstein, who offered practical insights into the steps companies can take to ensure the integrity of data.

-Read on to learn about five key Cybersecurity themes that were repeated throughout the conference!
+Read on to learn about 5 key Cybersecurity themes that were repeated throughout the conference!

 In a modern organization, taking steps to bolster data across an enterprise requires the informed consent of the leadership team – but how can security professionals within an organization communicate the need for investment in security to C-Suite?
 Many panelists concluded that security professionals must speak in terms that decision-makers will understand; in other words, it’s about the business’ bottom line.